HerrAugust/skill-smart-car/README.md

 	./start-mycroft debug

 Of course, you need to register a Mycroft account.

+## Testing environment
+Laptop:

 Tested in Mycroft commit `c2904335f6f415fcaa246b5ac9ca7b8cdea3dbad` on Elementary OS 5 (November 2019) on a laptop with built-in microphone and speaker + bluetooth dongle.

+Arduino Uno:

 Funduino Uno and HC-06 bluetooth module have been used (RXD pin connected to digital pin 1; TXD pin connected to digital pin 0).
 Funduino Uno has been mounted on Shield Bot v1.2 (http://wiki.seeedstudio.com/Shield_Bot_V1.2/).

+ARTe 1.6.11-r3 (http://arte.retis.santannapisa.it/) has been used.
+It is a real-time extension for Arduino, which lets you write periodic tasks in a very simple way.

 ## Credits
 HerrAugust @ github.com
-www.mascitti.info

 ## Category
 **IoT**